 - The rate of birth injuries is lowest in large metropolitan areas.
 The birth injury rate gets higher and higher the farther away you go from large urban areas.
 Birth injury rates are 33% higher in the most rural areas than in large metropolitan locations.

 Although birth injuries can come in almost in shape or form, there are certain types or categories of injuries to a baby that frequently result from trauma during childbirth.
 Below is a list of the statistically most common types of birth injuries.

-- Nerve Damage: the nervous system connects the brain to body through a network of nerves and channels.
+- Nerve Damage: the nervous system connects the brain to the body through a network of nerves and channels.
 These nerve pathways are frequently damaged by certain types of physical trauma that occur when a baby has a difficult passage through the birth canal.
 The most common type of nerve injury during childbirth is a brachial plexus injury.
-The brachial plexus run through the shoulder and down to the spine.
+The brachial plexus runs through the shoulder and down to the spine.
 Injury to these nerves is very common when a baby becomes stuck in the birth canal.
-Birth injuries involving nerve damage can result in specific medical condition such as erb's palsy.
+Birth injuries involving nerve damage can result in a specific medical condition such as Erb's palsy.

 If your family is one of the tragic birth injuries behind the statistics, you need to seriously weigh your options.
 Caring for a child with a birth injury can be a serious financial hardship.
 Miller & Zois can review your case and determine whether your child's birth injury was caused by medical malpractice.